-This recording was made on August 3, 2014, on the 18th Sunday of Ordinary Time, the homily was given by Deacon Frank Jasek.
+This recording was made on Oct.
+26, 2014 on the 30th Sunday of Ordinary Time, by Fr.
+Daniel Liu, St. Peter’s chaplain/director.
 Please visit http://www.baylorcatholic.org for more information.

 To download click here.

 Travis, everyone’s favorite director of development, is here with some epic tips on how to improve your workouts and your prayer!

 This one is for the Catholic meat heads of the world.
 If done right there should be few places holier than the weight room, where weights clanking together sound as sweet as church bells, chalk fills the room like incense in Mass, and men and women approach the iron like it’s the answer to their prayers.
 Well… it’s not the answer to your prayers but it can help aid your prayer and help you to grow in virtue.
 Below are a few tips to help you add virtue to you gym sessions:

 1) “Pray before, after, and during your lifts” – Jared Zimmerer

 A workout is the perfect place to figure out the intricacies of your soul.
 It is interesting that in order to grow our muscles we have to tear them down first.
 It is the same with our souls, if you invite Christ and His Blessed Mother to the gym with you they will reveal to you things you never knew about yourself.
 Trust me on this.

 “Let us work.
 Let us work a lot and work well, without forgetting that prayer is our best weapon.
 That is why I will never tire of repeating that we have to be contemplative souls in the middle of the world, who try to convert their work into prayer” – St. Josemaria Escriva.